PrismarineJS/mineflayer/docs/api.md

  * host : default to localhost
  * version : default to automatically guessing the version of the server.
 Example of value : "1.12.2"
  * auth : default to 'mojang', can also be 'microsoft'
+ * authTitle : the client ID for the service to log in to.
+A list of known services can be found in [prismarine-auth](https://github.com/PrismarineJS/prismarine-auth/blob/master/docs/API.md#titles).
+If not specified, defaults to a Nintendo Switch.
+ * deviceType : if specifying an authTitle, the device type to auth as.
+For example, `Win32`, `iOS`, `Android`, `Nintendo`
  * clientToken : generated if a password is given
  * accessToken : generated if a password is given
  * logErrors : true by default, catch errors and log them